The Bad, The Ugly & The Good of Mobile Phishing Protection

 “The good, the bad and the ugly” is a well-known expression, but when it comes to mobile phishing, I suggest shifting the order.
 Let’s talk about the bad, the ugly and the good.

 The Bad: Mobile Takes Phishing from Bad to Worse

 Phishing is one of the most dominant attack techniques in cyber security.
 Phishing has a very low barrier of entry, attacks can be set up in minutes and are challenging to detect at scale as sites are taken down or moved just as quickly.

 Phishing attacks are increasing in alarming numbers.
-In 2018, there were 482.5 million attempted phishing attacks, which is more than double the attacks in 2017.
+A recent Kaspersky Lab analysis revealed that in 2018, there were 482.5 million attempted phishing attacks, which is more than double the attacks in 2017.
 The 2018 Verizon Data Breach Investigations report found that 90% of cyber attacks begin with phishing.

 Because email is the most common communication vector for phishing attacks, most organizations have attempted to stop phishing via email or web gateways or next gen firewalls.
 Even with this form of protection in place, a recent study has found there’s still a lot of room for improvement.
 Additionally, corporate solutions do not address half of email based threats: those that occur in users’ personal email solutions.

 But email isn’t the sole phishing mechanism anymore… mobile devices open up novel vectors for phishing attacks.
 Hackers phish mobile device users in two primary ways:

 - Phishing Sites: Not only using email, but also using new mobile communication capabilities (e.g., SMS, messenger services like WhatsApp, social media apps), attackers lure users to phishing sites.
 Phishing sites are even more difficult to distinguish on mobile to lack of URL visibility in mobile browsers and quite easy to create, as demonstrated by this research paper.